-Following reset, the AD73322 is in its default condition which ensures that the device is in Control Mode and must be programmed or initialized from the DSP to start conversions.
-As communications between AD73322 and the DSP are interrupt driven, it is usually not practical to embed the initialization codes into the body of the initialization routine.
+Following reset, the AD73322L is in its default condition, which ensures that the device is in control mode and must be programmed or initialized from the DSP to start conversions.
+Because communications between AD73322L and the DSP are interrupt driven, it is usually not practical to embed the initialization codes into the body of the initialization routine.
 It is more practical to put the sequence of initialization codes in a data (or program) memory buffer and to access this buffer with a pointer that is updated on each interrupt.
 If a circular buffer is used, it allows the interrupt routine to check when the circular buffer pointer has wrapped around-at which point the initialization sequence is complete.

-In FSLB configurations, a single control word per codec per sample period is sent to the AD73322 whereas in nonFSLB, it is possible to initialize the device in a single sample period provide the SCLK rate is programmed to a high rate.
-It is also possible to use autobuffering in which case an interrupt is generated when the entire initialization sequence has been sent to the AD73322.
+In FSLB configurations, a single control word per codec per sample period is sent to the AD73322L.
+In nonFSLB, it is possible to initialize the device in a single sample period provided the SCLK rate is programmed to a high rate.
+It is also possible to use autobuffering, in which case an interrupt is generated when the entire initialization sequence has been sent to the AD73322L.